 My language has also been informed by ongoing trainings with David Treleaven, author of Trauma-Sensitive Mindfulness: Practices for Safe and Transformative Healing.
 Trainings I have taken with David include:

 - Trauma-Sensitive Mindfulness Omega Institute June 24-28, 2019

 - Trauma-Sensitive Mindfulness: The Practitioner’s Guide to Recognizing Trauma, Responding Skillfully, and Preventing Re-traumatization, Presented Online October 2019

 - Advanced Trauma-Sensitive Mindfulness: Widening the Window of Tolerance and Supporting Trauma Recovery Presented Online March 2020

-The 2020 Mindfulness Recordings, recorded at home, so rather rough, are currently available to graduates of the MBSR Course and include:
+Mindfulness Recordings with Choice, recorded at home, rather rough, are currently available to students currently enrolled as well as the graduates of the MBSR Course:

 Anchor of Choice Meditation

 Chair Yoga has been added to support those that may have challenges accessing the MBSR lying down or standing yoga, offering an alternative practice in the chair, a seated yoga practice.

 My intention is to continue to add to the Mindfulness Recordings, to be of support, offer practices as we navigate the peri/post pandemic world.

 MBSR Course Formal Practice Recordings: Participants are assigned and encouraged to engage in daily formal mindfulness practices throughout the 8 weeks of the course.
 These formal practices are introduced during class sessions.
 The recordings are a means to support your daily practice.
 Listening to the recordings allows you to explore and engage in practice, noticing which practice(s) you feel a connection to during and after the completion of the course.